alishagurnani/AlishaGurnani/README.md

 ### Hi there 👋

-#### I'm a recent graduate from Columbia University with a Master's in Quantitative Methods in the Social Sciences.
+#### I'm Alisha, an experienced Data Analyst with a strong background in both private and public sectors.
+In my current role at the Census, my passion for using data analytic techniques to form insights and improve data products has helped me support the Census and clients effectively.

-#### This repository holds my Master's Thesis, which can be found in the Thesis folder or by following this link: [Master's Thesis](https://github.com/alishagurnani/AlishaGurnani/tree/main/Thesis)
+#### I am also a graduate from Columbia University with a Master's in Quantitative Methods in the Social Sciences.
+This repository holds my Master's Thesis, which can be found in the Thesis folder or by following this link: [Master's Thesis](https://github.com/alishagurnani/AlishaGurnani/tree/main/Thesis)

 #### Additionally, past research projects that I have conducted through classes in my masters programs can be found in the Projects folder or by following this link: [Projects](https://github.com/alishagurnani/AlishaGurnani/tree/main/Projects)

-#### This repository also holds a folder of guided projects I have done through out the years which can be found in the Guided Projects folder or by following this link: [Guided Projects](https://github.com/alishagurnani/AlishaGurnani/tree/main/Guided%20Projects)
+#### This repository also holds a folder of guided Marketing Analytics projects I have done through out the years which can be found in the Guided Projects folder or by following this link: [Guided Projects](https://github.com/alishagurnani/AlishaGurnani/tree/main/Guided%20Projects)